Homeopathy is one of the most common complementary therapies used by people with cancer.

 Homeopathy on the NHS

-Homeopathy isn't widely available on the NHS.
-There are 2 NHS hospitals and a number of other clinics or GPs that offer homeopathy.
-They see people with a variety of conditions, including cancer, and offer other types of complementary therapies.
+There are 2 NHS hospitals and a number of other clinics or GPs that offer integrated medicine.
+They see people with a variety of conditions, including cancer, and offer a number of types of complementary therapies.
 Some clinics run specific programmes for people with cancer.
 You will need a referral from your doctor.

 This hospital provides complementary therapies on the NHS as well as privately.
 It runs a care programme for people with cancer.
 The staff can provide homeopathy, acupuncture, osteopathy, stress management and many complementary therapies such as massage, and reflexology.
 You can ask your GP or consultant to refer you.